Singapore Airlines share price: where next after strong Q3?

 Group outlook for the rest of FY19/20: ‘significant challenges’

-The group acknowledged in its financial results release that the growing scale of the coronavirus outbreak presents ‘significant challenges’ to the business.
+The group acknowledged in its financial results release that the growing scale of the COVID-19 outbreak presents ‘significant challenges’ to the business.

 It revealed that demand for services to Mainland China has been severely affected.
 The flagship airline and SilkAir have drastically reduced frequencies on all Mainland China routes for February and March 2020, while Scoot has suspended all flights to Mainland China until 28 March 2020 (end of the Northern Winter 2019/20 operating season).